5g-media/FaaS-VIM-Exercises/exercise1/README.md

 The VNF you just developed can only be accessed from whithin kubernetes cluster (e.g from inside of your minikube).

 Your first step would be to retrieve your VNF ipaddress.
-This can be achieved via simple OSM curl command
+This can be achieved via simple OSM curl command.

+At All-in-one UI open "OSM Web UI" and invoke the following

 ```bash
 curl 127.0.0.1:5002/osm/hello_world_instance | jq .vnfs[0].ip_address